Zuehlke/training-angular2/Exercises/Exercise 4/README.md

 ### Preparations ###

-Make sure after the checkout that you run
+Make sure after the checkout that you go to the `Zuehlke.ExpenseReporting` directory and run

 	npm install